Migrating geese, swans stop early at Middle Creek

-LANCASTER COUNTY, Pa.
-(WHTM) — On a gray and gloomy Tuesday, the weather was perfect for Michael Donovan from Enola to get the picture he wanted at the Middle Creek Wildlife Management Area.
+KLEINFELTERSVILLE, Pa.
+(WHTM) — On a gray and gloomy Tuesday, the weather was perfect for Michael Donovan to get the picture he wanted at Middle Creek Wildlife Management Area.

 “They all go up at the same time, It’s an awesome sight,” Donovan said.